MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md

 ## Update browser security settings on Windows Server

-If Enhanced Security Configuration is enabled in Internet Explorer (it is enabled by default), then you may need to add some domains as trusted sites to enable you to download some of the web server components.
+If you are using Internet Explorer in an older version of Windows Server, the Enhanced Security Configuration is enabled by default.
+You may need to add some domains as trusted sites to enable you to download some of the web server components.
 Add the trusted sites by going to **Internet Options > Security > Trusted Sites > Sites**.
 Add the following domains.

 - microsoft.com
 - go.microsoft.com